CBD as a Sleep Aid

 A good night’s sleep is essential to your overall health and wellbeing.
-Experts recommend adults sleep seven to nine hours each night.
+Experts recommend adults sleep at least seven hours each night.
 Proper sleep ensures you feel well-rested and have energy for the next day.
 A good night’s rest also contributes to memory formation, helps grow and repair muscle and tissue, and prevents sickness.

 One increasingly popular strategy for sleeping better is taking cannabidiol (CBD), a derivative of cannabis.
 CBD is commonly used to improve sleep and decrease anxiety.
 However, the regulation of CBD in the United States is limited, and much more research must be done to determine the exact effects CBD has on sleep and other physical and mental health concerns.